Henning Solberg

 Henning Solberg (born 8 January 1973) is a Norwegian rally and rallycross driver.
-Together with his co-driver Ilka Minor, he currently competes in the World Rally Championship (WRC) with cars of M-Sport.

-Solberg is the older brother of the 2003 FIA World Rally Champion Petter Solberg and through his Swedish spouse Maud the stepfather of Swedish rally driver Pontus Tidemand.
+Solberg is the older brother of the 2003 WRC champion Petter Solberg, the uncle of Oliver Solberg and, through his spouse, the stepfather of Swedish rally driver Pontus Tidemand.

 Career

 Solberg (Group N Ford Escort RS Cosworth) pictured during the 1995 Austrian Rallycross EC round.

 Solberg driving a Peugeot 206 WRC at the 2004 Rally Finland.

-Henning Solberg was born in Askim, but grew up in Spydeberg.
+Solberg was born in Askim, but grew up in Spydeberg.
 Like his younger brother Petter, Henning started his career as a driver in bilcross (Norwegian low-budget rallycross similar to Swedish folkrace and Finnish jokamiehenluokka) and rallycross events, and switched completely to rallying in the mid-1990s.
 Between 1999 and 2003, he became the Norwegian Rally Champion for five years in a row.

 After several events as a privateer in the WRC, Solberg got a contract with Bozian Racing for the 2004 season.
 At his first event with the Peugeot 206 WRC, the 2004 Swedish Rally, Solberg took his first WRC points by driving to sixth place.
 This remained his best result and only points-finish of the season.

 For the 2005 season, Solberg was signed by the BP Ford World Rally Team, Ford's factory WRC team.
 He competed in seven rounds alongside Ford's main drivers Toni Gardemeister and Roman Kresta.
 His best result came at the Cyprus Rally, where he beat team-mates Gardemeister and Kresta to the fourth place.
 With nine points, Solberg finished 14th in the drivers' world championship.